-The National Endowment for the Arts and the Poetry Foundation have partnered with the Utah Arts Council’s Literature Program to support Poetry Out Loud, and encourages Utah’s youth to learn about great poetry through memorization and performance.
+The National Endowment for the Arts and the Poetry Foundation have partnered with the Utah Division of Arts & Museums’ Literature Program to support Poetry Out Loud, and encourages Utah’s youth to learn about great poetry through memorization and performance.
 State arts agencies receiving arts education funding from NEA are required to participate.

 Arts education offers many connections to resources for professional development offered through universities, school districts, arts companies and organizations of arts professionals.
 We also highlight links to toolkits, lesson plans, curriculum development and funding to help you strengthen your school arts programs.

 Click HERE to access a statewide professional development calendar.

 Click HERE to access “Arts Education for America’s Students: A Shared Endeavor,” a joint statement that asserts the importance of high-quality arts education.
 The statement urges public policy leaders to provide a systemic and rigorous arts education for all students by leveraging the expertise and experience of multiple partners, including certified arts educators, certified non-arts educators and community arts providers.

 The artists on the Teaching Artist Roster represent creative writing, dance, folk, ethnic and traditional arts, media arts, music, theatre, storytelling, and visual arts.
 All artists on this roster have been officially approved by peer panels for artistic and educational excellence, and the Utah Division of Arts and Museums.
 Click HERE to find out more information about applying for the Teaching Artist Roster.